+Rainwater fittings

-Rainwater fittings Repair category 2 Notes The cast iron components are corroding and a section of the guttering/down pipe is missing.
-There is vegetation growth visible within the guttering.
+Repair category 2

+Notes There is vegetation growth visible within the guttering.
 Choked rainwater units can lead to serious defects in other parts of the building if not repaired timeously.
-It will however be appreciated that the inspection was carried out during dry weather conditions.
-Sometimes defects in rainwater goods are only apparent during, or after heavy rainfall.
+The cast iron components show signs of corrosion.